saqibur/django-project-structure/README.md

 - URLs
 - Services

-Whereas the `model`s will be shared.
+`model`s can be thought of as shared between versions.
+Therefore, migrating changes should be versioned carefully without breaking different versions of the API.

-* How do you define a version 2?
+### What's Version 2?
 Currently we're proposing that major changes to the following, constitutes a new API version:
 1. Representation of data, either for submission or retrieval
-2. Major optimizations
+1. Major optimizations
-3. Major code reorganization and code refactor
+1. Major code reorganization and code refactor

 ### `config`
 * Contains project configuration files, including the primary URL file
-* Contains settings split into `base`, `local`, `production` and `development`
+* Contains settings split into `base`, `local`, `production` and `development`.

 ### `deployments`
-* Contains Docker and nginx specific files for deploying in different environments
+* Contains Docker, Docker-Compose and nginx specific files for deploying in different environments